-Terrorist incidents attributed to ISIS occasionally occur outside the Sinai and often target Coptic Christians (see p.
-10 of Religion and
+Terrorist incidents attributed to ISIS occasionally occur outside the Sinai and often target Contic Christians (see 10 of р. and Reliaion

 Spirituality).
 For example, between 2016-20, ISIS claimed responsibility for four church bombings in Cairo, Tanta, and Alexandria.

 Human Trafficking: Egypt is a hub for trafficked people, typically from Asia and East Africa.
 Both men and women are vulnerable to trafficking, often forced into sex slavery or domestic service.
 Some employers confiscate victims' passports, inflict physical and mental abuse, and underpay or withhold wages.
 Traffickers occasionally use Egypt's Mediterranean ports to transport African refugees to Europe.